Selective serotonin reuptake inhibitor: Generalized anxiety disorder

-SSRIs are recommended by the National Institute for Health and Care Excellence (NICE) for the treatment of generalized anxiety disorder (GAD) that has failed to respond to conservative measures such as education and self-help activities.
-GAD is a common disorder of which the central feature is excessive worry about a number of different events.
-Key symptoms include excessive anxiety about multiple events and issues, and difficulty controlling worrisome thoughts that persists for at least 6 months.
+SSRIs are recommended by the National Institute for Health and Care Excellence (NICE) for the treatment of generalized anxiety disorder (GAD) in adults who have not responded to initial interventions such as education, self-help strategies, or psychological therapies.

-Antidepressants provide a modest-to-moderate reduction in anxiety in GAD, and are superior to placebo in treating GAD.
-The efficacy of different antidepressants is similar.
+SSRIs are more effective than placebo for treating GAD with similar overall acceptability, though they increase dropout due to adverse effects.

 Obsessive–compulsive disorder

 In Canada, SSRIs are a first-line treatment of adult obsessive–compulsive disorder (OCD).
-In the UK, they are first-line treatment only with moderate to severe functional impairment and as second line treatment for those with mild impairment, though, as of early 2019, this recommendation is being reviewed.
-In children, SSRIs can be considered a second line therapy in those with moderate-to-severe impairment, with close monitoring for psychiatric adverse effects.
-SSRIs, especially fluvoxamine, which is the first one to be FDA approved for OCD, are efficacious in its treatment; patients treated with SSRIs are about twice as likely to respond to treatment as those treated with placebo.
-Efficacy has been demonstrated both in short-term treatment trials of 6 to 24 weeks and in discontinuation trials of 28 to 52 weeks duration.
+In the UK, they are first-line treatment only with moderate to severe functional impairment and as second-line treatment for those with mild impairment, though, as of early 2019, this recommendation is being reviewed.

+SSRIs are more effective than placebo for reducing OCD symptoms and global severity in children and adolescents, and combining them with exposure therapy is probably more effective than using an SSRI alone.

 Panic disorder

-Paroxetine CR was superior to placebo on the primary outcome measure.
-In a 10-wk randomized controlled, double-blind trial escitalopram was more effective than placebo.
-Fluvoxamine, another SSRI, has shown positive results.
-However, evidence for their effectiveness and acceptability is unclear.
+SSRIs are approved to treat panic disorder.
+SSRIs may be more effective than placebo in reducing panic disorder symptoms, but they are associated with a higher risk of adverse effects and may be less well tolerated.

 Eating disorders

 Antidepressants are recommended as an alternative or additional first step to self-help programs in the treatment of bulimia nervosa.
 SSRIs (fluoxetine in particular) are preferred over other anti-depressants due to their acceptability, tolerability, and superior reduction of symptoms in short-term trials.
 Long-term efficacy remains poorly characterized.

 Similar recommendations apply to binge eating disorder.
 SSRIs provide short-term reductions in binge eating behavior, but have not been associated with significant weight loss.

 Clinical trials have generated mostly negative results for the use of SSRIs in the treatment of anorexia nervosa.
 Treatment guidelines from the National Institute of Health and Clinical Excellence recommend against the use of SSRIs in this disorder.
-Those from the American Psychiatric Association note that SSRIs confer no advantage regarding weight gain, but that they may be used for the treatment of co-existing depressive, anxiety, or OCD.
+Those from the American Psychiatric Association note that SSRIs confer no advantage regarding weight gain, but that they may be used for the treatment of co-existing depression, anxiety, or OCD.